Skip to content

 Slab

-• Generous free tier supports up to 10 users with full collaboration
+• Generous free tier supporting up to 10 users with real-time collaboration

-• SSO only available on custom-priced Business plan
+• SSO only available on Business (custom pricing) plan

 • No API access for enterprise integrations